- South Park Street Bikeway Enhancement and Extension

 This bi-directional bike way is planned for construction in 2024.
 The bikeway will connect the Ferry Terminal to Grand Parade.

 Please visit the Downtown Bikeways to learn more about the planning process.

 - Macdonald Bridge Bikeway Connector

-These approved connections will mostly take the form of local street bikeways where bikes and cars share the road on streets with low traffic volumes and speeds.
-Treatments to make the bikeways safer may include traffic calming, traffic diversion and treatments to facilitate the crossing of major streets.
-However, some parts of the proposed route may require protected bike lanes or multi-use pathways to make the connection.
-Implementation is being phased, with the first segments to be constructed in 2021.
+Except for a small section of multi-use pathway on the northern tip of Novalea Drive, most of the North End Bikeway will be local street bikeways where bikes and cars share the road on streets with low traffic volumes and speeds.
+Treatments to make the bikeways safer will include traffic calming, traffic diversion and treatments to facilitate the crossing of major streets.

 - Africville Active Transportation Connections

 The municipality is implementing a planning study to determine the best connections for walking and cycling between the Africville National Historic Site and the rest of the Halifax peninsula, with a focus on creating safer ways to access the site for everyone.

 Concept options are being developed for this project with engagement happening in summer and fall of 2021.